Platinum Engagement Rings

 Custom platinum engagement rings

 Why should you choose a platinum diamond ring?

-Platinum is an iconic choice when it comes to jewellery.
+Platinum is an iconic choice when it comes to jewelry.
 Its naturally bright, white appearance will retain its beauty to ensure your ring will be treasured for a lifetime.
-Platinum is the rarest metal used in jewellery, and more durable than gold.
+Platinum is the rarest metal used in jewelry, and more durable than gold.
 While platinum naturally develops a patina over time, all you have to do is polish it to get back it’s original luster!

 How do you clean a platinum engagement ring?

 Over time, with everyday wear and tear, your engagement ring can accumulate dirt and grime in the crevices of the ring.
 However, a platinum engagement ring is easy to clean.
 There are multiple ways of cleaning jewelry, but the simplest way to clean your ring is to use a soft toothbrush.
 With a cup of warm water mixed with washing liquid, leave your ring to sit in the water for a few minutes.
 Then take a soft toothbrush and gently scrub the ring and gemstone, making sure to get all the dirt out of the grooves.
 After you are sure the ring is clean, rinse it in warm water and dry the ring with a lint-free cloth.

 Use a jewelry polishing cloth to polish your ring in between cleaning sessions.
 Each of our engagement rings come with a Taylor & Hart branded cloth, so you already have all the tools needed!